 – Filton Won

 Alex moved into coaching after suffering a long term knee injury whilst at school.
 He quickly developed a passion for coaching, and was afforded three fantastic opportunities to develop his coaching skills in New Zealand, South Africa and at the world renowned rugby school Millfield.
 Upon completing a sport & exercise science degree with the University of Bath, Alex took up his current position of Head Coach at Melksham Oak School.

 Alex will be taking the position of Head Coach at the Royal Wootton Bassett Academy in September.
 Since Alex came on board with Mad Dog Sport he has thrived as a coach and mentor, proven through the excellent development shown within the squad at Melksham Oak School.
 His attention to detail and eagerness to progress as a coach is undeniable and we are excited to see what he will do with the squad at RWBA.

 After suffering an injury during school rugby in New Zealand, Johnny came back to playing the game when he moved to the UK in 2013.
-Within two years he had gained his level 2 coaching certificate and had represented Dorset & Wilts rugby in the County Championship.
-Having coached rugby at St Laurence for the previous two years, he is now forwards and assistant coach with Melksham’s Mad Dog Academy.
+Within two years he had gained his Level 2 coaching qualification and had represented Dorset & Wiltshire rugby in the County Championship.
+Having coached rugby at St Laurence School for the previous two years, he is now forwards and Assistant Coach at Melksham Oak’s Mad Dog Academy.